Qaizar-Master/retail_system/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Chat Commands

+The chatbot supports the following types of queries:

+### Recommendations
+Ask for products by category or name.
+- "Recommend me some shoes"
+- "I need a red dress"
+- "Show me jeans"

+### Inventory Checks
+Check stock for specific items.
+- "Is the SmartPhone Z in stock?"
+- "Do you have the Classic Denim Shirt?"
+- "Check stock for Runner Pro Shoes"

+### Shopping & Checkout
+- "I want to buy this"
+- "Proceed to checkout"
+- "Pay for my order"

+### Fulfillment
+- "When will my order ship?"
+- "Can I pickup at the store?"

 ## Deploy on Vercel